 Section 8.
 Vote Required.
-When a quorum is present, the affirmative vote of the majority of shares present in person or represented by proxy at the meeting and entitled to vote on the subject matter shall be the act of the stockholders, unless the question is one upon which by express provisions of an applicable law, of the certificate of incorporation (including any certificate of designations relating to any series of preferred stock) or of these by-laws a different vote is required, in which case such express provision shall govern and control the decision of such question.
-Where a separate vote by class or group is required, the affirmative vote of the majority of shares of such class or group present in person or represented by proxy at the meeting shall be the act of such class or group.
+When a quorum is present, the affirmative vote of the majority of shares present in person or represented by proxy at the meeting and entitled to vote on the subject matter shall be the act of the stockholders, unless the question is one upon which by express provisions of an applicable law, the certificate of incorporation (including any certificate of designations relating to any series of preferred stock), these by-laws, or the rules and regulations of any stock exchange applicable to the corporation or its securities, a different vote is required, in which case such express provision shall govern and control the decision of such question.
+Where a separate vote by class or group is required, if a quorum of such class or group is present, the affirmative vote of the majority of shares of such class or group present in person or represented by proxy at the meeting shall be the act of such class or group.

 Section 9.
 Voting Rights.
-Except as otherwise provided by the General Corporation Law of the State of Delaware or by the certificate of incorporation of the corporation (including any certificate of designations relating to any series of preferred stock), every stockholder shall at every meeting of the stockholders be entitled to one vote in person or by proxy for each share of common stock held by such stockholder.
+Except as otherwise provided by the DGCL or by the certificate of incorporation of the corporation (including any certificate of designations relating to any series of preferred stock), every stockholder shall at every meeting of the stockholders be entitled to one vote in person or by proxy for each share of common stock held by such stockholder.
 The holders of preferred stock will be entitled to vote as provided by law and by the corporation's certificate of incorporation (including any certificate of designations relating to any series of preferred stock).